 It is a very rigorous process of which CARMAT has already successfully passed the first step thanks to the ISO 13485-9001 certification in July, 2011.
-The annual audits of re-certification have also been successfully passed in May, 2012, May, 2013, and June, 2014.
+The annual audits of re-certification have also been successfully passed, the latest in July 2017.